infracloudio/piwigo-acorn/tutorial.md

 Once you follow one of the above methods of deploying the Piwigo, you’ll get a endpoint in the Acorn dashboard or in the CLI output, that will help you reach to your application in browser.

-For sample deployment the endpoint url is `https://piwigo-application-80517a74.ccx3c8.on-acorn.io/`
+For this sample deployment the endpoint url is `https://piwigo-application-80517a74.ccx3c8.on-acorn.io/`

 Before you began using the Piwigo, it requires one time installation, which will happen once you open the provided endpoint, it should automatically redirect to installation page.